TorboXor/WHAT-THE-CELL...-AND-WHERE-/README.md

 * 03: Creates masks from running length annotations delivered by Sartorius Kaggle data set.
 Slices images and masks from 01 to 03 into four quadrants.

 **U-NET**
-* 01: define U-Net architures
+* 01: Define U-Net architures
-* 02: Defining data pipeline functions for U-Net: choosing masks, creating train-test-splits, data augmentation
+* 02: Defining data pipeline functions for U-Nets: choosing masks, creating train-test-splits, data augmentation
-* 03: Model training with different U-Net model options
+* 03: Model training with different U-Net model options: from Scratch and semi-pretrained using VGG16 and MobileNetV2 for the down convolution path.
 * 04: Evaluation of models including IoU analysis

 **EDA**